Tsuneko Nakazato

-Tsuneko Nakazato (中里 恒子, Nakazato Tsuneko) was the pen-name of a Japanese novelist in the Shōwa period.
-Her real name was Nakazato Tsune.
+Tsune Nakazato (中里 恒, Nakazato Tsune), better known by her pen name Tsuneko Nakazato (中里 恒子, Nakazato Tsuneko), was a Japanese novelist active during the Shōwa period.

 Early life

-Nakazato was born in Fujisawa city, Kanagawa prefecture and graduated from the Kanagawa Girls’ Higher School.
-When she was 17 years old she met Tatsuo Nagai and started writing, publishing multiple novellas before her marriage at age 19.
+Nakazato was born in Fujisawa, Kanagawa Prefecture, and graduated from the Kanagawa Girls’ Higher School, subsequently getting her first job at Bungeishunjū the following year, where she was introduced to Tatsuo Nagai at age 17.
+She started writing, publishing multiple novellas to the Phoenix Magazine before her marriage to Nobushige Satō at age 19.

 Literary career

 In 1938, Nakazato became the first woman to win the prestigious Akutagawa Prize, with her short story Noriai bashi.
+She later collaborated with Yasunari Kawabata to help edit and finish his novel Otome no Minato, which became one of the early significant works in the Class S subculture.
 After World War II, she came to be known for a number of works addressing the issue of international marriage, including Mariannu monogatari ("Maryann's Story", 1946) and Kusari ("Chain", 1959), which were drawn from her own daughter's marriage to an American.

 Her novel Utamakura ("Song Pillow", 1973) was awarded the Yomiuri Prize.
 In 1974, she received the Japan Art Academy Prize, and became a member of that institution in 1983.

 Nakazato was a resident of Zushi, Kanagawa from 1932 until her death due to colon cancer in 1987.
 Her grave is at the temple of Engaku-ji in Kamakura.